sbabovic/cytometRy/README.md

         colnames(mat)<-c(xchannel,ychannel)
         return(mat)}

 At this point, you can choose how to proceed further.
 If you already did your compensation on the flow cytometry instrument and would like to use that compensation matrix for further analysis, follow the instructions outlined here.
-If you want to learn how to set up an automatic compensation script in R without relying on any previous compensation matrix, skip to this section.
+If you want to learn how to set up an automatic compensation script in R without relying on any previous matrix, skip to this section.

 ======================